richchapler/AzureSolutionsDocumentation/docs/curricula/PowerShell_Fundamentals.md

 ```powershell
 Get-ChildItem -Path "C:\Windows" -Recurse
 ```
-*Description:* Lists all items (files and folders) in the "C:\Windows" directory and all its subdirectories.
+Lists all items (files and folders) in the "C:\Windows" directory and all its subdirectories.
 The `-Recurse` parameter tells the cmdlet to include all nested items.

 -------------------------